pyouroboros/ouroboros/README.md

 ### Docker

-Ouroboros is deployed via docker image like so:
+pyouroboros is deployed via docker image like so:

 **x86**
 ```bash